Manish9322/Monorepo/docs/blueprint.md

-# **Project Name**: Monorepo Maestro
+# **Project Name**: Monorepo

 ## Project Overview:
-Monorepo Maestro is an integrated platform that leverages a monorepo architecture to streamline development workflows across multiple interconnected applications.
+Monorepo is an integrated platform that leverages a monorepo architecture to streamline development workflows across multiple interconnected applications.
 This structure enables code sharing, consistent styling, and unified deployment processes while maintaining separation of concerns between the public-facing website, vendor CRM, and administrative dashboard.

 ## Core Features: